H1N1theI/AutoCBuild/README.md

 `extlibs`: External library directories, like above.

-You can have as many extra configurations as you want, but keep in mind that the configuration file will be loaded at runtime.
+You can have as many extra configurations as you want, but keep in mind that the configuration file will be loaded at runtime, and any configurations using names that are reserved will not be actually executed.

 ## TODO: